theapana/dv-ext/README.md

 Designed to accommodate:

 - denoting long and short vowels with macron, breve diacritics
+- Greek -- as Greek is completely independent of Latin script, use a Greek keyboard layout.
+Use Mac OS built-in function "Use the Caps Lock key to switch to and from [_last used Latin input source_]"
 - IAST transcription of Sanskrit, Indic languages
 - IPA vowel transcription